 Killjoy

 If you’re looking for a top-tier defensive anchor, Killjoy is your gal.
 She’s an insanely strong defender and can easily hold sites on her own.
 She’s a beast on maps like Ascent and Split, which are all part of the current map pool.
-The return of Breeze and addition of Sunset also solidify her place as the top Sentinel there is.
+The return of Breeze and addition of Sunset also solidify her place as a top Sentinel.

 Killjoy is also great at watching flanks once you’re on the Attacker’s side.
 She can also help delay defuses using Nanoswarm lineups and can help you easily attack sites using Lockdown.
 She’s just so much better than the other Sentinel Agents in the game, and you simply can’t go wrong when choosing her.